mdodge1982/wiki-explorer/README.md

 - React for rendering
 - Redux for state
 - Jest for unit testing
-- The projects and pages aren't fully alphabetical, but that's probably better handled by the back-end
+- I thought about fixing the alphabetical sort, but then decided it's better handled by the back end :)
-- When the user selects a project or page, the app automatically subscribes to updates, then unsubscribes on deselect (let me know if the user should be able to manually subscribe/unsubscribe)
+- The app automatically subscribes/unsubscribes to updates when the user selects/deselects a project or page
 - Thanks for the opportunity, this was a fun project!